bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ## Example workflow - cancer genome rearrangement and junction-spanning read identification

-The Rosenfeld lab are interested in monitoring the progression of cancers and recurrence oc cancer following treatment by analysing the circulating DNA within blood samples taken from patients.
-The aim is to detect the presence of mutations specific to the patient's disease that were previously identified with whole genome sequencing of the patient's primary tumour following the initial diagnosis.
+The Rosenfeld lab are interested in monitoring the progression of cancers and their recurrence following treatment by analysing the circulating DNA within blood samples taken from patients.
+The aim is to detect the presence of mutations specific to the patient's disease that were previously identified with whole genome sequencing of the primary tumour following the initial diagnosis.

-Genome rearrangement is a common characteristic of many cancers and one approach the group have been exploring is to identify translocations from a structural variant analysis of the primary tumour whole genome sequencing data and then apply a targeted amplicon-based sequencing approach to identify DNA fragments within blood samples that span the rearrangement breakpoint.
-A breakpoint is the junction between two genomic regions following a rearrangement within the genome.
+Genome rearrangement is a common characteristic of many cancers and one approach the Rosenfeld group have been exploring is to identify translocations from a structural variant analysis of the primary tumour whole genome sequencing data and then apply a targeted amplicon-based sequencing approach to identify DNA fragments within blood samples that span the rearrangement breakpoint.
+A breakpoint is the junction between two genomic regions following a rearrangement.
 This may be between two regions that are from different chromosomes or from two parts of the same chromosome that are not expected to be joined in this way given the reference genome and sequencing data taken a from a non-cancerous control sample from that patient.

 The Rosenfeld group have designed PCR primers for rearrangements that are